Analog vs Digital Mammography Systems

 It captures the X-ray beams on film cassettes, and the outcome is a film showing the breast from different angles, which can be examined on film or translated by a CR to a digital image.

-In the end, the computerized images are available for review on a specialized high-resolution monitor.
 Furthermore, the digital images can be analyzed by radiologists using the options and tools of the console/workstation.

 For instance – magnifying, masking of light, inverting (negative of the image), and comparing them to previously obtained mammograms.